 At NorthStar Counseling & Wellness, we strive to serve you with guidance, encouragement and direction, so that you may achieve your goals, discover your authentic self, cultivate self-compassion, develop an increased self-awareness and grow creatively by providing mental health services, counseling and psychotherapy, and integrative care.

 Nicole is a Licensed Certified Social Worker – Clinical (LCSW-C) in the state of Maryland.
-She has extensive experience working with children, adolescents and parents.
-Nicole has worked with a diverse population of clients from children to adults, experiencing large variety of issues, as well as working with individuals who have experienced trauma.
-She enjoys working with all ages whether it's through an individual, family or group therapy setting.
+With 10+ years of experience, Nicole has provided mental health therapy and counseling services in Community Programs, School Systems, independent Healthcare Practices, and a large Hospital Network.
+She has provided care in various settings including outpatient mental health clinics, school-based services, community programs, crisis intervention services, psychiatric rehabilitation programs, and intensive outpatient programs.
+Nicole has worked with a diverse population of clients from children to adults experiencing a wide variation of diagnoses, as well as working with individuals who have experienced trauma.
+She has extensive experience working with children, adolescents, parents, and families, but enjoys working with individuals of all ages.

 Nicole uses trauma informed practices and integrative trauma modalities to address the unresolved symptoms of trauma, like anxiety, feelings of guilt and shame, dissociation, nightmares, flashbacks, relationship conflicts, chronic fatigue, depression, addiction, eating disorders and self-harm or self-injury.
 Nicole believes in the importance of practicing therapy, using self-compassion, while creating a safe space of non-judgment for authentic healing.